TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-0.md

 Code](https://code.visualstudio.com/).
 Whatever you choose, I strongly recommend something that can help catch Python syntax errors at the very least.
-I've been working with Python for over five years, and I still make these types of mistakes all the time!
+I've been working with Python for over five years, and I still make these types of mistakes all the time\!

 #### Making sure Python works